Who can apply for a PhD position?

 Please note that in the next years the amount of the enrollment fee may change due to a decision of the Administrative Council.

 What is the duration of a PhD programme?

-The legal duration of a PhD programme is three years, with the possibility to apply for a six-months or one-year extension in order to finalize the thesis work.
+The legal duration of a PhD programme is three years.
 The academic year for PhDs begins on October 1st and ends on September 30.
 According with the Italian laws, extensions of the PhD programme are no more allowed.

 Are the PhD activities held in English?